Department History

 2020 | John Marquez

-John Marquez (2020 - present) joined the History Department at Colorado College.
+John Marquez (2020 - 2024) joined the History Department at Colorado College.
 His research focuses on the African diaspora in Latin America and the Caribbean, with a particular emphasis on Brazil and the Atlantic world in the eighteenth century.

 References